andifunke/packetskip/README.md

 PacketSkip is described in detail in the following two papers:

-* **A. Disterhöft, A. Funke, K. Graffi**: *PacketSkip: Skip Graph for Multidimensional Search in Structured Peer-to-Peer Systems*.
+* **Andreas Disterhöft, Andreas Funke, Kalman Graffi**: *PacketSkip: Skip Graph for Multidimensional Search in Structured Peer-to-Peer Systems*.
   IEEE 11th International Conference on Self-Adaptive and Self-Organizing Systems (SASO 2017)